 Call for applications - funding for research on corruption in the private sector

-Today SOAS-ACE is delighted to launch our competitive call for research grants.
-The grants will support projects to explore private sector corruption and develop innovative approaches to anti-corruption in the private-sector.
+SOAS-ACE is delighted to launch our 2nd competitive call for research grants.
+The grants will support projects to explore private sector corruption and develop innovative approaches to anti-corruption in the private sector.

-The research funded will supplement the ACE Research Consortium’s core evidence-based research on feasible and high impact anti-corruption strategies in the private sector, with a strong country and sectoral focus.
+The research funded will supplement the ACE Research Consortium’s core evidence-based research on feasible and high impact anti-corruption strategies in the private sector, with a strong gender focus.

-This competitive call welcomes applications for grants of between £75,000 and £150,000 GBP, which meets our core criteria.
+This competitive call welcomes applications for grants of between £75,000 and £150,000, which meets our core criteria.
 These include:

 - The research must be on corruption in, or directly involving, the Private Sector (topics on corruption in the public sector will not be accepted).

 - The study should provide anti-corruption evidence to inform feasible and effective strategies for improving development outcomes in the private sector.